 The numerical difference between the two matrices shown in the above figures are attributable to the following.
-The estimates in the MOM of the first figure are completed by the program automatically when the practitioner launch the program online.
+The estimates in the MOM of the first figure are completed by the program automatically when the practitioner launches the program online.
 Those are values equal to the average for similar projects completed in all previous analyzes by online users with licensed acquired working (not demo) versions (no indication of its origin).
 Data are stored in the home server and automatically update the respective cells.
 The difference between the average statistical risk assessments in such a business for which these factors are examined to date (Total: 204), and those of . . . . . . .
 (Total: 54) – about four times - shows that even before the beginning of the investment period the project . . . . . . . is in an acceptable form.